Marcus Bent: Personal life

 Bent was born in Hammersmith, London, to parents of Jamaican origin.
-Prior to signing a scholarship with Brentford in 1994, he was named Marcus Lecky.
+Before signing a scholarship with Brentford in 1994, he was named Marcus Lecky.
 He has a younger brother, Elliott, who is ten years his junior and is also a footballer.
 Elliott was a youth team player at Fulham, until injury saw him released in 2007.
-He dropped into non-league football and has played for Dorchester Town, Welling United and Hampton & Richmond Borough.
+He dropped into non-League football and has played for Dorchester Town, Welling United and Hampton & Richmond Borough.

-Bent had been engaged to Kelly Clark, with whom he has a daughter, but their relationship broke down and they split up.
+Bent had been engaged to Kelly Clark, with whom he has a daughter, but their relationship ended, and they split up.
 He has since been involved with model Danielle Lloyd and actress Gemma Atkinson, to whom he was briefly engaged.
 After his playing career ended, Bent entered the oil business.
-However he left the industry and his life went into a steep decline as he struggled with mental health problems, using drugs to self medicate.
+However, he left the industry and his life went into a steep decline as he struggled with mental health problems, using drugs to self medicate.

 He was charged with affray and possession of a Class A drug in September 2015 after police used a taser whilst arresting him at his home in Esher, Surrey.
 He had called 999 after believing intruders were in his house, but was tasered by police responding to the call.
 In February 2016 he admitted to one charge of affray and possession of cocaine; he was given a suspended 12-month prison sentence, a two-month curfew and 200 hours of compulsory unpaid work.
 Four months later he was fined £385 with £85 costs after being found with cocaine at Chessington World of Adventures.
 He was declared bankrupt in January 2019.